Last Updated on October 11, 2021 by Anne-Marie

 You can also serve this delicious iced tea recipe in mason jars.

 For iced tea recipes, I recommend a Libbey Modern Bar Sangria Entertaining Set with 6 Stemmed Glasses and Pitcher.

 The perfect iced tea for cold & flu season

 When I lived in the south, I learned that everyone drinks sweetened iced tea (sweet tea) year-round.

 But no matter where you live, it’s handy to have a refreshing ice tea recipe during cold and flu season when you need to stay hydrated.

-Sometimes when I get winter colds, I switch it up between hot and iced tea.
-Iced tea makes my sore throat feel so much better and I feel iced tea was easier to drink.
+Sometimes when I get winter colds, I switch it up between hot tea and iced tea.

 More quick and easy tea recipes